-This osso bucco recipe for easy, hearty beef stew makes for a delicious fall or winter dinner.
-Osso Buccos (also known as beef shanks) are a great source of healthy fats and gelatin and give this soup its rich beef flavor.
+This osso buco stew recipe makes for a delicious fall or winter dinner.
+Osso bucos (also known as beef shanks) are a great source of healthy fats and gelatin and give this soup its rich beef flavor.
 All you have to do is let them simmer on the slow cooker for a while with some flavorful fresh herbs and chopped vegetables.
 Serve with a slice of warm homemade bread and you’re set!

 Also in this recipe is a slightly unusual spice mix of fresh herbs like basil, oregano, and thyme as well as a hint of cumin and masala.
 This mix creates a complexity that is different but not overwhelming.
 Definitely not your run-of-the-mill beef stew!